tuanle277/cert/README.md

 **Project status:** See [docs/STATUS.md](docs/STATUS.md) for what is already done vs the full execution plan (benchmark → threat model → baselines → certificate gating → metrics → figures).

+**Everything in this README can be run locally** — no cloud APIs or paid services.
+You need internet once to download datasets (script 00) and the embedder model (first run of 05 or the pre-download step).
+Default agent uses a mock LLM (no GPU required).

+**Why Docker?** Optional.
+Use it when you want one reproducible environment (e.g. no Python on the host, matching a paper/CI, or avoiding “works on my machine”).
+Same scripts run inside the container; you don’t need Docker to run the project.

 ---

 ## How to run everything